Boo 2! A Madea Halloween: Box office

 Boo 2!
 A Madea Halloween grossed $47.3 million in the United States and Canada, and $1 million in other territories, for a worldwide total of $48.3 million, against a production budget of $25 million.

 In the United States and Canada, Boo 2!
 A Madea Halloween was released alongside Geostorm, The Snowman and Only The Brave, and was expected to gross $20–25 million from 2,388 theaters in its opening weekend.
 The film made $760,000 from Thursday night previews and $7.5 million on its first day.
 It went on to open to $21.7 million (down 24% from the first film's $27.6 million debut), becoming the tenth Tyler Perry film to finish first at the box office.
 Like most Perry films, the opening weekend audience demographics were diverse: 38% African-American, 31% Caucasian and 21% Hispanic.
 In its second weekend, the film dropped 52% to $10.1 million (more than the 39.6% drop of the first film), finishing second, behind newcomer Jigsaw ($16.6 million), and in its third weekend the film grossed $4.7 million (dropping another 53%), finishing 4th at the box office.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 17 out of 100, based on 10 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, while PostTrak reported filmgoers gave it a 73% overall positive score.